-Immunosuppressants regulate your immune system.
-They include medications such as azathioprine, mycophenolate mofetil, cyclosporine, methotrexate, or tacrolimus.
+Immunosuppressants regulate your immune system, and this is what can treat your MG.
+They include medications such as eculizumab, rituximab, azathioprine, mycophenolate mofetil, cyclosporine, methotrexate, or tacrolimus.
 Adverse effects of immunosuppressants include elevated risk of infection and kidney or liver damage.

-Intravenous therapy may also be used for myasthenia gravis treatment for the short term to treat rapid deterioration of symptoms.
-It may also be used prior to surgery.
+Intravenous therapy is another treatment option for myasthenia gravis used short term to alleviate the rapid deterioration of symptoms.
+It may also be used before surgery.

-In this process, a filtering procedure is used that is similar to dialysis.
-Blood is passed through a machine that eliminates the antibodies that obstruct signal transmission from the nerve endings to muscles’ receptor sites.
-The risks of plasmapheresis are a decrease in blood pressure, heart rhythm problems, bleeding, or muscle cramps.
-Some individuals may develop an allergic reaction due to the compounds found in the replacement of the plasma.
+In this process, a filtering procedure similar to dialysis is used.
+Blood passes through a machine that eliminates the antibodies obstructing signal transmission from the nerve endings to muscles’ receptor sites.
+This is what treats your MG.
+The risks of plasmapheresis include a decrease in blood pressure, heart rhythm problems, bleeding, or muscle cramps.
+Some individuals may develop an allergic reaction due to the compounds found in the plasma replacement.

 Intravenous Immunoglobulin (IVIG)

 Your body gets normal antibodies with IVIG treatment, which plays a role in altering your immune response.
-Benefits are usually seen within a week and may last for 3 to 6 weeks.
+The benefits of IVIG for myasthenia gravis are usually seen within a week and may last for three to six weeks.
 Side effects are typically mild and can include dizziness, chills, fluid retention, and headaches.

 Get IVIG Copay Assistance – Speak to a Specialist